cyberbotics/wrestling/README.md

 | June 1st, 2023     | semifinals                              |
 | June 2nd, 2023     | third place game and final              |

-The finals will take place during [ICRA 2023](https://www.icra2023.org) in London and will be broadcasted online in real time.
+The finals will be broadcasted online in real time.

 ## Prize